CSLiJT/LiJT-Academic/index.md

 * E-mail: satosasara[AT]mail[dot]ustc[dot]edu[dot]cn

-I am currently a sophomore major in **data science** in **University of Science and Technology of China**(USTC).
+I am currently a junior major in **data science** in **University of Science and Technology of China** (USTC).
 Before that, I lived in Canton for over 15 years.
 I like delicious food, gym and classic musics!
 After studying in the school of data science, I found my interest in the research of machine learning, and I am now doing research on the use of deep learning in **cognitive diagnosis**, which is part of an intelligent education system.

 ## My personal CV
 * English version: [click here](./My_personal_CV/LiJiatong.pdf)